kprevas/ronin/Connecting-to-a-Database.md

 should be the fully qualified class name of the connector class.
 Consult your database's documentation for more information.

-Next, we'll learn how to [[add, update, and delete entities|Adding, Updating, and Deleting]].
+Next, we'll learn how to [add, update, and delete entities](Adding,-Updating,-and-Deleting.html).